Skip to content

 Why SPF & PA Must Be Your New BFF

-Because not all sunscreen formulations are made equal.
-There are several factors to consider while buying sunscreen, like your skin type, chemical vs mineral UV filters, and most importantly, the amount of UV protection you will get.
+This is because not all sunscreen formulations are created equal.
+There are numerous factors to take into account when purchasing sunscreen, such as your skin type, the choice between chemical and mineral UV filters, and most importantly, the level of UV protection it provides.

-Sunlight contains two types of UV radiation-UVA and UVB rays.
+Sunlight consists of two types of UV radiation: UVA and UVB rays.

-• UVA rays are long-wavelength radiation that can penetrate deeply into the skin, leading to premature wrinkles, sagging skin, fine lines, and dark spots.
+UVA rays are long-wavelength rays that can penetrate deeply into the skin, resulting in premature aging signs like wrinkles, sagging skin, fine lines, and dark spots.

-• UVB are short-wavelength sun rays that can damage the outermost layer of skin leading to sunburns.
+UVB rays are short-wavelength rays that can harm the outermost layer of the skin, leading to sunburns.

-The amount of protection a sunscreen can offer is measured through SPF and PA ratings.
-So understanding what these numbers mean, and how they are calculated will help you choose the best sunscreen for your needs by identifying the level of UV protection it offers.
+The level of protection a sunscreen offers is quantified through SPF and PA ratings.
+Therefore, comprehending what these figures signify and how they are determined will assist you in selecting the most suitable sunscreen for your requirements by identifying the degree of UV protection it provides.

 What Is SPF?

-According to the FDA, the SPF (Sun Protection Factor) rating measures how much UV radiation is required to produce sunburn after applying sunscreen compared to the amount of UV radiation required to produce sunburn on unprotected skin.
-Since UVB rays are primarily responsible for causing sunburns, the SPF rating indicates the amount of UVB rays absorbed by the sunscreen.
+As per the FDA, the SPF (Sun Protection Factor) rating indicates how much UV radiation is necessary to cause sunburn after applying sunscreen compared to the amount of UV radiation needed to cause sunburn on unprotected skin.
+Since UVB rays are mainly responsible for sunburns, the SPF rating reflects the quantity of UVB rays absorbed by the sunscreen.

-To decide the SPF of a sunscreen, laboratory tests are carried out where the sunscreen is applied liberally to the skin and then exposed to UV lamps.
-A simple formula is then used to calculate the SPF rating.
+To determine the SPF of a sunscreen, laboratory tests are conducted where the sunscreen is generously applied to the skin and then exposed to UV lamps.
+A straightforward formula is then utilized to calculate the SPF rating.

-The time it takes for a patch of skin to slightly redden when covered in sunscreen is divided by the time it takes to slightly redden with no sunscreen.
-Say it took 600 seconds for the skin to burn with sunscreen, and 20 seconds to burn without it.
-600 is divided by 20, and the SPF rating is 30.
+The duration it takes for a section of skin to show slight redness when covered in sunscreen is divided by the time it takes to show redness without sunscreen.
+For example, if it took 600 seconds for the skin to burn with sunscreen and 20 seconds without it, you would divide 600 by 20, resulting in an SPF rating of 30.

-Yes, a sunscreen with a higher SPF value will give you more sun protection but this protection is not directly proportional and increases only marginally.
-For eg. A sunscreen with SPF 15 blocks 93% of UVB rays, SPF 30 blocks 97%, and SPF 50 blocks 98%.
-So SPF 100 sunscreen will not provide 2x protection compared to SPF 50.
+Indeed, a sunscreen with a higher SPF value will provide you with greater sun protection, but this protection does not increase in a directly proportional manner and only rises marginally.
+For instance, a sunscreen with SPF 15 blocks 93% of UVB rays, SPF 30 blocks 97%, and SPF 50 blocks 98%.
+Therefore, SPF 100 sunscreen will not offer double the protection compared to SPF 50.

-There is a popular misconception that the SPF rating of a sunscreen determines how long you can stay in the sun.
-For instance, some think that if they usually get sunburnt in 20 minutes, using SPF 15 sunscreen means they can stay out 15 times longer.
+There is a common misconception that the SPF rating of a sunscreen dictates how long you can remain in the sun.
+For example, some individuals believe that if they typically get sunburned in 20 minutes, using SPF 15 sunscreen means they can stay outside 15 times longer.

-However, SPF actually measures the amount of UV radiation, not time.
-The intensity of UV radiation changes throughout the day, and the amount of UV exposure between 9 and 10 a.m. equals just 15 minutes of the afternoon sun.
+However, SPF actually measures the amount of UV radiation, not the duration.
+The intensity of UV radiation fluctuates throughout the day, and the amount of UV exposure between 9 and 10 a.m. is equivalent to just 15 minutes of afternoon sun.

-In addition to this, your skin colour can also determine how long it takes for your skin to develop a sunburn.
-The skin's outer layer contains a brown pigment called melanin, which acts as a natural defence against UV rays.
+Additionally, your skin color can influence how long it takes for your skin to develop a sunburn.
+The outer layer of the skin contains a brown pigment known as melanin, which serves as a natural defense against UV rays.

-The more melanin is in your skin, the darker will be your skin tone—and the better natural protection you will have against sunburns.
-So people with pale skin tones absorb more UV light and thus tend to burn faster.
+The more melanin present in your skin, the darker your skin tone will be—and the better natural protection you will have against sunburns.
+Consequently, individuals with lighter skin tones absorb more UV light and tend to burn more quickly.

 What Is PA Rating?

-Compared to UVB rays, UVA rays penetrate deeper into the skin and accelerate the formation of wrinkles, fine lines, and age spots.
-So your sunscreen should also protect your skin against UVA rays to maintain healthy, youthful-looking skin over time.
+In comparison to UVB rays, UVA rays penetrate deeper into the skin and accelerate the development of wrinkles, fine lines, and age spots.
+Therefore, your sunscreen should also shield your skin from UVA rays to maintain a healthy, youthful appearance over time.

-PA rating on the sunscreen label stands for "Protection Grade of UVA" and it's a system developed to measure the level of protection a sunscreen offers against UVA rays which are primarily responsible for causing skin ageing.
+The PA rating on a sunscreen label stands for "Protection Grade of UVA," and it is a system designed to assess the level of protection a sunscreen provides against UVA rays, which are primarily responsible for skin aging.

-When you see a sunscreen labelled with a PA rating, like PA++ or PA+++, it indicates how well the product protects against UVA rays.
-The ratings range from PA+ to PA++++, with higher numbers of ‘+’ indicating better protection against UVA rays.
-So PA++++ offers the strongest protection while PA+ is the weakest.
+When you encounter a sunscreen labeled with a PA rating, such as PA++ or PA+++, it indicates how effectively the product protects against UVA rays.
+The ratings range from PA+ to PA++++, with a higher number of ‘+’ symbols indicating superior protection against UVA rays.
+Thus, PA++++ offers the highest level of protection, while PA+ provides the least.

 How Much SPF and PA Do You Really Need?

-The ideal amount of SPF you need depends on factors like your sun exposure level, skin tone, and the time you will spend under direct sunlight.
-For Indian skin, dermatologists usually recommend using a broad-spectrum sunscreen with an SPF rating of 30 or higher.
+The ideal SPF level you require depends on various factors, including your level of sun exposure, skin tone, and the duration you will spend in direct sunlight.
+For Indian skin, dermatologists typically recommend using a broad-spectrum sunscreen with an SPF rating of 30 or higher.

-People who use them tend to stay out in the sun much longer and even skip reapplication leading to more UV damage.
-So sunscreen with SPF 30-50 is a good choice for your daily routine.
+Users of such products tend to remain in the sun for extended periods and may even skip reapplication, leading to increased UV damage.
+Therefore, a sunscreen with SPF 30-50 is a wise choice for your daily routine.

-And just like with SPF, choosing the right PA rating also depends on factors like your skin type, the intensity of sun exposure, and outdoor activities.
-If you're planning to be out in the sun for several hours, especially around mid-day, pick a sunscreen with the highest PA rating (i.e. PA++++).
+Similarly, selecting the appropriate PA rating also depends on factors such as your skin type, the intensity of sun exposure, and outdoor activities.
+If you plan to be outdoors for several hours, especially around midday, choose a sunscreen with the highest PA rating (i.e., PA++++).

 Try Juicy Chemistry Moisturizing Mineral Sunscreen

-Our Moisturizing Mineral Sunscreen has titanium dioxide and phytonutrients to protect your skin from UV rays all year around.
-The broad spectrum formula with SPF 40 PA++++ rating has been clinically tested to protect your skin from UVA/UVB rays.
+Our Moisturizing Mineral Sunscreen features titanium dioxide and phytonutrients to safeguard your skin from UV rays throughout the year.
+The broad-spectrum formula with an SPF 40 PA++++ rating has been clinically tested to protect your skin from both UVA and UVB rays.

-The no-white cast, the non-greasy formula gets absorbed easily without pilling on the skin due to its lightweight consistency.
-It also has emollients like squalane and aloe vera juice to keep your skin hydrated and moisturised while you are out in the skin.
+With no white cast and a non-greasy formula, it absorbs easily without pilling on the skin due to its lightweight consistency.
+It also contains emollients like squalane and aloe vera juice to keep your skin hydrated and moisturized while you are outdoors.

 Shop our SPF 40 mineral sunscreen here.